media-admin/macoffice/cms/wp-content/plugins/wp-smushit/readme.txt

 GIF files are large and can’t be optimized much.
 They should only be used if the image is animated.

-PNG is best for computer generated graphics (vectors, logos, fonts, etc.), images with few colors or images with transparency.
+PNG is best for computer generated graphics (vectors, logos, fonts, etc.), images with few colors, or images with transparency.

 JPG should be used for photography or images with a lot of color variation.

-*Tip:* The Smush Pro CDN includes WebP compression - sharper images that are 25 to 30 percent smaller than JPEG and PNG files.
+*Tip:* The Smush Pro CDN includes WebP/AVIF compression - sharper images that are 25 to 60 percent smaller than JPEG and PNG files.

 = I’m a photographer.
 Can I keep all my EXIF data? =

 Yes!
 EXIF data stores camera settings, focal length, date, time, and location information in image files.
-EXIF data makes image files larger but if you are a photographer, you may want to preserve this information.
-We have included the option to preserve EXIF image data in Smush.
+EXIF data makes image files larger, but if you are a photographer you may want to preserve this information.
+We have included the option to preserve EXIF image data with Smush.

 = I just ran Bulk Smush and some of my images didn't get compressed.
 Why would this happen? =

 First, check to see if you're receiving any server errors.
 If your images seem to be processing correctly, check the file size of the images being skipped.
-Images over 5mb will be skipped.
-To compress images up to 32mb, get [Smush Pro](https://wpmudev.com/project/wp-smush-pro/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=smush-readme&utm_content=wp_smush_pro#trial).
+Images over 5mb will not be processed by the free version of Smush.
+To compress images up to 256mb, get [Smush Pro](https://wpmudev.com/project/wp-smush-pro/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=smush-readme&utm_content=wp_smush_pro#trial).

-= I activated Smush and I don’t see any difference in image quality.
+= I activated Smush, but I don’t see any difference in image quality.
 How am I supposed to know if Smush is working? =

 Great question!
-It is important to understand Smush is an optimization tool that uses lossless image compression to save disk storage space and speed up your site.
-Smush squeezes data from your image files that will save space, resize huge images, and improve speed without changing quality.
+It is important to understand Smush is an image optimization tool that uses lossless image compression to save disk storage space and speed up your site.
+Smush squeezes data out from your image files that will save space, resize huge images, and improve speed - all without changing quality.

 You can track file size changes in your media library, individual image savings, directory savings, and Smush total savings with Smush stats.
-If you want to see some additional magic, run before-and-after page-speed tests with WP Checkup or Google PageSpeed Insights.
+If you want to see some additional magic, run before-and-after page-speed tests with Google PageSpeed Insights.
 Every little bit of resource savings is important when it comes to page-speed!

 = Can't I just use Photoshop or another image editing application to optimize my images? =

 Optimizing all the image sizes generated by WordPress, images being imported from plugins and themes, and images from other web sites is a painful and time-consuming process.

-Smush automatically handles optimizing all your images no matter where they come from and can be used as a standalone tool or alongside Photoshop.
+Smush automatically handles optimizing all your images no matter where they come from, and can be used either as a standalone tool or alongside Photoshop.

 = My Google PageSpeed test is telling me to serve images in Next-Gen formats.
 Can Smush do that? =

-WebP and other Next-Gen formats are not supported on all browsers and require fallback images.
-For that reason, WebP conversion is only available in Smush Pro.
-Smush Pro converts images to WebP for a 25-30% savings over JPEG and PNG and serves fallback images on unsupported browsers.
+Yes, Smush can help you serve images in next-gen formats.
+Smush Pro offers both WebP and AVIF conversion, allowing you to optimize your images for better performance and meet Google PageSpeed recommendations.
+This feature is exclusive to Smush Pro.

 = Is it optimize or optimise? =
-It depends what side of the pond you live on...but whether you say optimize, optimise, optimizer, or Smush goddess of speed, this plugin will make sure your images are loading lightning fast.
+It depends what side of the pond you live on... but whether you say optimize, optimise, optimizer, or Smush goddess of speed, this plugin will make sure your images are loading lightning fast.

+= How can I report security issues or bugs? =

+We take plugin security incredibly seriously; if you have a bug or vulnerability to report, you can do so through the Patchstack Vulnerability Disclosure Program.
+It’s fast, easy, and you will be notified when the issue is fixed.
+[Report a vulnerability](https://patchstack.com/database/vdp/wp-smushit).

 == Screenshots ==

-1. Simple to get started with the Smush setup wizard.
+1. Bulk Image Compression.
-2. Smush will find and optimize the images for you.
+2. Smush detects images that need compression.
-3. Watch as your image library is processed.
-4. Set automatic smush to resize and optimize every image as it is uploaded.
+3. Compress unlimited images in the background.
+4. Compress images like a pro with single Smush settings.
+5. Make your page load faster with lazy loading.

 == Changelog ==

+= 3.18.1 ( 2025-04-24 ) =
+- Improvement: WP 6.8 compatibility
+- Improvement: Add a new menu item to help you discover other free plugins by WPMU DEV and more

+= 3.18.0 ( 2025-03-19 ) =
+- New: Reduced image filesize at better visual quality with new AVIF conversion!
+- Improvement: White label improvements
+- Improvement: Better stats for WebP conversion
+- Improvement: Compatibility check and minor fixes for PHP 8.4
+- Fix: Some images listed as not optimized after Local WebP conversion
+- Fix: CDN forcing browsers to load full-sized images for smaller container size

+= 3.17.1 ( 2025-02-10 ) =
+- Improvement: Security hardening
+- Improvement: Minor code improvements

+= 3.17.0 ( 2025-02-03 ) =
+- New: Added a UI option to exclude specific images from Smush CDN.
+- Improvement: Use streams to send full image to the Smush API
+- Improvement: Disabled Noscript tags by default to prevent broken images and potential performance regressions.
+- Improvement: Improved WPML compatibility for seamless multilingual support.
+- Improvement: Reduced memory consumption during the Smush process
+- Improvement: Better directory Smush compatibility with Flywheel
+- Fix: Number of optimized images inaccurate
+- Fix: When Local WebP Direct Method and Lazy Load are enabled, images inside picture tags not being served as WebP
+- Fix: Error "Server configurations haven't been applied yet" shown unnecessarily sometimes
+- Fix: CDN slowing down page load due to unnecessary DB queries
+- Fix: Divi breaking Smush CDN image resizing
+- Fix: Auto-resize feature not adding new sizes when srcset is already present in img tag
+- Fix: Excluded lazy loading placeholders from the CDN to resolve conflicts and prevent broken images.
+- Fix: Added WP 6.7 compatibility fixes.
+- Fix: Prevent broken images on Smush CDN when using relative links
+- Fix: Hummingbird Performance Test conflicts
+- Fix: Missing thumbnails when using PNG to JPG conversions
+- Fix: Unicode characters in image URLs causing issues
+- Fix: Improved compatibility with native lazy loading
+- Fix: PHP errors and warnings
+- Fix: Conflict with Formidable Forms
+- Fix: Avoid image fetch errors

+= 3.16.6 ( 2024-07-30 ) =
+- Fix: PHP warnings
+- Improvement: Compatibility with WP 6.6

+= 3.16.5 ( 2024-06-20 ) =
+- Improvement: Security improvements
+- Fix: Compatibility issue with Divi

+= 3.16.4 ( 2024-05-23 ) =
+- Fix: Loopback error shown unnecessarily for some sites
+- Improvement: Better UI for the loopback error

+= 3.16.3 ( 2024-05-15 ) =
+- Improvement: Better handling of rotated images
+- Improvement: Better pre-flight checks before bulk Smush is started
+- Fix: Performance issues in CDN and webp link replacement functionality
+- Fix: Bulk Smush performance issues
+- Fix: Compatibility issue with wp.com

+= 3.16.2 ( 2024-04-17 ) =
+- Fix: LazyLoad module not working correctly for picture elements in certain situations
+- Fix: LazyLoad module not working correctly for some CSS variables
+- Fix: Better handling of !important CSS rules by the LazyLoad module
+- Fix: Performance issues on some WooCommerce pages

+= 3.16.1 ( 2024-03-27 ) =
+- Improvement: Better compatibility with page builders
+- Improvement: General code improvements
+- Fix: WP Offload integration preventing some formats from getting offloaded

+= 3.16.0 ( 2024-03-06 ) =
+- New: Directly serve Local Webp images, no rewrite rules required!
+- New: Support for inline style tags in CDN and Local WebP modules
+- New: Support for multiple background images in CDN and Local WebP modules
+- New: Better support for relative links in CDN and Local WebP modules
+- New: Better REST API support in CDN and Local WebP modules
+- New: CDN and Local WebP images served in WooCommerce REST API responses
+- New: Local WebP compatibility with Windows IIS servers
+- New: Local WebP compatibility with bedrock
+- New: Local WebP compatibility with Litespeed
+- New: Local WebP compatibility with Cloudways
+- New: Lazy loading of background images
+- Fix: Local WebP redirection doesn't work for images with special characters
+- Fix: Free version of Smush creating smush-webp folder when activated
+- Fix: Extra slash added to image URLs during optimization
+- Fix: WP 6.3 compatibility - Skip lazyload for high priority images

+= 3.15.5 ( 2024-02-06 ) =
+- Improvement: Update the number of CDN locations
+- Improvement: Minor copy and UI adjustments

+= 3.15.4 ( 2024-01-23 ) =
+- Fix: Media library scan gets stuck on some websites
+- Improvement: Minor copy and UI changes

+= 3.15.3 ( 2023-12-20 ) =
+- Improvement: Code stability improvements

+= 3.15.2 ( 2023-12-06 ) =
+- Fix: Compatibility issues with WP Offload Media integration
+- Fix: Resize module deletes thumbnail when there is a naming conflict

+= 3.15.1 ( 2023-11-15 ) =
+- Improvement: Code stability improvements

+= 3.15.0 ( 2023-10-11 ) =
+- Improvement: Image size limit increased for pro version
+- Fix: Query running frequently and causing performance issues on some sites

 = 3.14.2 ( 2023-08-23 ) =
 - Fix: Media library scanner not identifying some MariaDB versions correctly